ausseabed/qax/docs/user_manual_qax_FinderGC.rst

 | **messages**:
 | For this check the messages are:
 | Outputs an overall failure metric of the check **?** nodes failed the flier finders check, this represents **%** of all nodes.
-| Then, for each of the checks Laplacian Operator, Gaussian Curvature, Noisy Edges, Adjacent Cells, Edge Slivers and Isolated Nodes the check will output a the message:
+| Then, for each of the checks Laplacian Operator, Gaussian Curvature, Noisy Edges, Adjacent Cells, Edge Slivers and Isolated Nodes, the check will output the message:
 | **?** nodes failed **check** (**%**)
 | where the **?** is a count of the nodes that failed and **%** is the number of percentage of the total nodes that represents
 |
 | **data**:
 | For this check the data is a dictionary containing the keys:
 | 1. failed_cell_laplacian_operator: count of cells failing laplacian operation
-| 2. failed_cell_gaussian_curvaturer: count of cells failing gaussian curvature operation
+| 2. failed_cell_gaussian_curvature: count of cells failing gaussian curvature operation
 | 3. failed_cell_adjacent_cells: count of cells failing adjacent cells operation
 | 4. failed_cell_sliver: count of cells failing adjacent sliver operation
 | 5. failed_cell_isolated_group: count of cells failing adjacent isolated group operation